MileHacker Logo

 • You will need a valid driving license.
 If your license is from a non-EU country, an International Driving Permit (IDP) is required by Greek law.
 Obtain this in your home country.

-• Parking facilities are available at the ferry terminals, often as paid car parks.
+• Parking services are available at the ferry terminals, often as paid car parks.
 During peak season, these fill up quickly.
 A road map of Greece can be helpful.
 GPS apps are also very reliable.

 Sea Arrivals: Ferry Services